 There’s a moment I’ve achieved sometimes while working that I regard as ‘writing gold’.
 It comes when the characters and locations become so vivid in my imagination that they actually spring to life and begin doing all the ‘writing’ for me.
 When it happens, I find myself sitting back (metaphorically, truth is I’m slaving over […]Read More Writing Gold

 When you’re grappling with a story problem and just don’t know what to do about it, you might like to try one of the techniques below.
-They’re what I do and they dead easy.
+They’re what I do and they’re extremely easy.
 1) Sit back, close your eyes and silently ask yourself for the solution.
-Then just relax and listen to your thoughts. […]Read More Tips for Young Writers 29: Two simple ways to solve your story problems (maybe)
+Then just relax and listen to your thoughts. […]Read More Tips for Young Writers 29: Two unusual ways to solve your story problems (possibly)

 When you write a scene, try to make sure every character in it, secretly or openly, wants something.
 Not all characters have to actually know what they want, but they’ll be way more ‘in’ the scene if they’re hoping for some sort of outcome.
-Characters who are ‘unmotivated’ can become passive, background deadweights.
-Or worse, they can […]Read More Tips for Young Writers 28: Make sure all your characters want something all of the time.
+Characters who are ‘unmotivated’ can become passive deadweights – they’re like […]Read More Tips for Young Writers 28: Make sure all your characters want something all of the time.